-We propose a new paradigm, called PK-clustering [27], to help social scientists create meaningful clusters in social networks.
+We propose a new paradigm, called PK-clustering [22], to help social scientists create meaningful clusters in social networks.
 Many clustering algorithms exist but most social scientists find them difficult to understand, and tools do not provide any guidance to choose algorithms, or to evaluate results taking into account the prior knowledge of the scientists.
 Our work introduces a new clustering paradigm and a visual analytics user interface that address this issue.
-It is based on a process that 1) captures the prior knowledge of the scientists as a set of incomplete clusters, 2) runs multiple clustering algorithms (similarly to clustering ensemble methods),3) visualizes the results of all the algorithms ranked and summarized by how well each algorithm matches the prior knowledge, 5)evaluates the consensus between user-selected algorithms and 6) allows users to review details and iteratively update the acquired knowledge while avoiding being overly influenced by the results of often-randomly selected black-box clustering algorithms.
-PK-clustering relies the PAOHVis representation [29] for dynamic hypergraphs.
+It is based on a process that 1) captures the prior knowledge of the scientists as a set of incomplete clusters, 2) runs multiple clustering algorithms (similarly to clustering ensemble methods),3) visualizes the results of all the algorithms ranked and summarized by how well each algorithm matches the prior knowledge, 5) evaluates the consensus between user-selected algorithms and 6) allows users to review details and iteratively update the acquired knowledge.
+We believe our clustering paradigm offers a novel constructive method to iteratively build knowledge while avoiding being overly influenced by the results of often-randomly selected black-box clustering algorithms.
+PK-clustering relies the PAOHVis representation [28] for dynamic hypergraphs.